Raam27/plagiarism-test/README.md

 - This repository is used for text/code similarity checking

 ## Preparation
-- Install all module in requirements.txt
+- Install all module in requirements.txt (preferable use virtualenv)
 - Install FAISS

 ## How to use